wardrobecms/docs-archived/introduction.md

 - [Development Team](#development-team)

 <a name="philosophy"></a>
-## Wardrobe Philosophy
+## Philosophy

 Wardrobe is a minimal blogging system.
-Wardrobe attempts to make blogging simple and enjoyable by utilizing the latest technologies and keeping the administration as simple as possible.
+Wardrobe attempts to make blogging simple and enjoyable by utilizing the latest technologies and keeping the administration as simple as possible with the focus on writing.

-All new features should be proposed before submitting pull requests.
-This prevents doing work that may not get merged and allows the development team to vet features.

 <a name="development-team"></a>
 ## Development Team